exonum/exonum-doc/src/home/design-overview.md

 the blockchain and is specific to a particular node.
 It’s a good practice to manage such keys locally via private APIs of the corresponding service.

-The core uses two pairs of Ed25519 keys:
+The Exonum core defines two pairs of Ed25519 keys for full nodes:

 - **Consensus key** is used for signing consensus messages (for validators) and signing network messages (for validators and auditors)